ran1tha/corona2/README.md

 * **Primary data source is [The Epidemiological Unit, Ministry of Health, Sri Lanka.](epid.gov.lk)**

 * **The number of Quarantined people discussed here are the ones housed at quarantine centres.
 Home-quarantined individuals are regarded as part of the wider (susceptible) community.
 The quarantined individuals are calculated based on the data found [here.](http://www.epid.gov.lk/web/images/pdf/Circulars/Corona_virus/covid-19%20exposure%20history.pdf) It is assumed that the exposed individuals are all taken into quarantine centres to be quarantined almost instantaneously.
 Data after 22/03/2020 is not available in the source.
-Therefore, a regression algorithm was used to extrapolate data**
+Therefore, a regression algorithm was used to extrapolate data.**

 * **If someone can assist me in finding reliable data regarding the number of quarantined people please contact me at ranitha@ieee.org.
-A more reliable prediction can be made then.**
+A more accurate prediction can be made through reliable data.**

 * **Initial guesses for all the parameters were made by averaging the parameters of China when the situation in China showed a similar behaviour like ours.
 Data taken from [paper 1.](https://www.ijidonline.com/article/S1201-9712(20)30137-5/fulltext)**